Tea: Chemical composition

 The astringency in tea can be attributed to the presence of polyphenols.
 These are the most abundant compounds in tea leaves, making up 30–40% of their composition.
-Polyphenols in tea include flavonoids, epigallocatechin gallate (EGCG), and other catechins.
-Although there has been preliminary clinical research on whether green or black teas may protect against various human diseases, there is no evidence that tea polyphenols have any effect on health or lowering disease risk.
+Polyphenols in tea include flavonoids, epigallocatechin gallate, and other catechins.

 Health effects

-Although health benefits have been assumed throughout the history of Camellia sinensis's consumption, there is no high-quality evidence showing that tea consumption gives significant benefits other than possibly increasing alertness, an effect caused by caffeine in the tea leaves.
-In clinical research conducted in the early 21st century, it was found there is no scientific evidence to indicate that consuming tea affects any disease or improves health.
+There is no high-quality evidence showing that tea consumption has health effects, other than possibly increasing alertness caused by caffeine in the leaves.
+There is insufficient evidence that tea polyphenols have any effect on health or lowering disease risk.

-Black and green teas contain no essential nutrients in significant amounts, with the exception of the dietary mineral manganese, at 0.5 mg per cup or 26% of the Reference Daily Intake (RDI).
-Fluoride is sometimes present in tea; certain types of "brick tea", made from old leaves and stems, have the highest levels, enough to pose a health risk if much tea is drunk, which has been attributed to high levels of fluoride in soils, acidic soils, and long brewing.
+Black and green teas contain no essential nutrients in significant amounts, with the exception of the dietary mineral manganese, at 0.5 mg per cup or 26% of the Reference Daily Intake.
+Fluoride is sometimes present in tea; certain types of "brick tea", made from old leaves and stems, have the highest levels, enough to pose a health risk if too much tea is drunk, which has been attributed to high levels of fluoride in soils, acidic soils, and long brewing.